AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an assembly language program for arm7 to illustrate the working of logical operations and, or, ex-or and not
 - Objective of the experiment
+	- Understanding Assembly Language for ARM7
+	- Mastering Logical Operations
+	- Debugging and Problem Solving
 - Brief theory about the experiment

+	This experiment involves developing an assembly language program for the ARM7 architecture to demonstrate the working of logical operations: AND, OR, EX-OR, and NOT.

+	**Assembly Language:** Assembly language is a low-level programming language specific to a particular computer architecture.
+In this case, it's specific to ARM7.
+It is converted into executable machine code by a utility program referred to as an assembler.
+The assembly language instructions correspond directly to the machine language instructions of the specific processor type.

+	**ARM7:** ARM7 is a group of older 32-bit RISC ARM processor cores licensed by ARM Holdings.
+The ARM7 core family consists of ARM700, ARM710, ARM7DI, ARM710a, ARM720T, ARM740T, ARM710T, ARM7TDMI, ARM7TDMI-S, ARM7EJ-S. The ARM7TDMI and ARM7TDMI-S were the most popular cores of the family.

+	**Logical Operations:** Logical operations are fundamental to digital logic and computing.
+They are used to manipulate data at the bit level.
+The operations include:

+	- `AND`: This operation takes two bits and returns 1 if both bits are 1.
+Otherwise, it returns 0.
+	- `OR`: This operation takes two bits and returns 1 if at least one bit is 1.
+Otherwise, it returns 0.
+	- `EX-OR` (Exclusive OR): This operation takes two bits and returns 1 if exactly one bit is 1.
+Otherwise, it returns 0.
+	- `NOT`: This is a unary operation that flips the bit.
+If the bit is 0, it returns 1, and if the bit is 1, it returns 0.

+	The objective of this experiment is to write an assembly language program that performs these operations, thereby gaining a deeper understanding of how data is manipulated at the lowest level in computing.

 - Algorithm & Program
 	```asm
 		AREA tw5,CODE,READONLY